menabebawy1/Faster-Sort/README.md

 We will stick with the implementation of a vector of vectors.
 Let's now compare the speed of this algorithm to the C++ STL QuickSort:

 ![Data for Char](/images/hashdata.png)

 ![Chart for Char](/images/hashchart.png)

 Based on this data and the graph, we can see that the algorithm is almost twice as fast and it works for all strings, not just ones that are up to 26 charachters!

-And now for one final tweak: If you look at our algorithm it uses (26^4) = 456976 buckets.
-So many of our buckets such as bucket 'zzzz' or bucket 'kaaa' will be unused.
+And now for one final tweak: If you look at our algorithm, it uses (26^4) = 456,976 buckets.
+So many of our buckets such as bucket 'zzzz' or bucket 'fwbe' will be unused.
 Although the number of buckets is a constant, it can be greatly decreased.

 ### Version 4.0: By changing our buckets container to a hashmap we can greatly decrease the number of buckets.